Cookies Policy

 About

-He has worked on several National and European projects on Incremental and Adaptive learning systems, Ubiquitous Knowledge Discovery, Learning from Massive, and Structured Data, etc. He served as Co-Program chair of ECML'2005, DS'2009, ADMA'2009, IDA' 2011, and ECML/PKDD'2015.
+He has worked on several National and European projects on Incremental and Adaptive learning systems, Ubiquitous Knowledge Discovery, Learning from Massive, and Structured Data, etc. He served as Co-Program chair of ECML'2005, DS'2009, ADMA'2009, IDA' 2011, ECMLPKDD'2015, and ECMLPKDD 2025.
 He served as track chair on Data Streams with ACM SAC from 2007 till 2016.
 He organized a series of Workshops on Knowledge Discovery from Data Streams with ECML/PKDD, and Knowledge Discovery from Sensor Data with ACM SIGKDD.
 He is the author of several books on Data Mining (in Portuguese) and authored a monograph on Knowledge Discovery from Data Streams.
 He authored more than 250 peer-reviewed papers in areas related to machine learning, data mining, and data streams.
 He is a member of the editorial board of international journals ML, DMKD, TKDE, IDA, NGC, and KAIS.
 He (co-)supervised more than 12 PhD students and 50 MSc students.

 Interest